ubccpsc/classy/README.md

 _TODO_ Description

 ## Classy setup
-You will need to ensure the required environment variables, which you can see in packages/common/Config.ts, are set.
+You will need to ensure the required environment variables, which you can see in `packages/common/Config.ts`, are set.
-This can be done by creating a `.env` file from `sample.dev.env` in the root of the project.
+This can be done by copying `.env.sample` to `.env` in the root of the project and modifying as needed.
+It is ***CRUCIAL*** that your `.env` file is never committed to version control.
+The sample configuration file includes a lot of documentation inline so [take a look](https://github.com/ubccpsc/classy/blob/master/.env.sample).

 ## GitHub setup
 Classy manages administrators using GitHub teams.
 The GitHub organization the course uses should have two teams: `staff` and `admin`.
 GitHub users on the `staff` and `admin` teams will have access to the Classy admin portal, although users on the `admin` team will have greater privileges (e.g., the ability to configure the course).